krystyna-Macleod/ecommerce-pattern-library/patterns/forms/README.md

   quantity-form:
   desc: |
     This is form is for how many they will need of the item.
+This form should be the break or on the other side.
   width: 400
 ---
 These forms are to be on the check-out page.